matrix-xmpp/matrix-vnext/README.md

-MatriX vNext was renamed to XmppDotNet.
+MatriX vNext was renamed to __XmppDotNet__.
 This repo will e archived soon.
 Please goto: https://github.com/agnauck/XmppDotNet